ClojureBridge/curriculum/outline/setup_osx.md

 ![Testing lein run](img/os_x/testing-lein-run.png)

-You now need to open a web browser (Chrome, Firefox, Safari, etc) and point it towards the application running on port 8080 on your computer.
-The the following URL to access your application:
+You now need to open a web browser (Chrome, Firefox, Safari, etc) and point it towards the application running on your computer.
+Enter the following URL to access your application:

 ```
 http://localhost:8080/
 ```

-See below for what your browser should look like if everything has been successful.
+This is what your browser should look like if everything has been successful.

 ![Testing in browser](img/os_x/testing-browser.png)

 Congratulations!
 You have actually made a very simple Clojure app, and your computer is all set up to make more.